Migrating Valkey™ cluster hosts to a different availability zone

 -

-To successfully connect to the database after the migration is complete, specify the new host's FQDN in your backend or client (for example, in the code or graphical IDE).
-Delete the original host's FQDN in the source availability zone.
+To connect to the database after migration, specify the new host’s FQDN in your backend or client, e.g., in your application code or graphical IDE.
+Delete the original host's FQDN in your source availability zone.

-To find out the FQDN, get a list of hosts in the cluster:
+To get the FQDN, request the list of hosts in the cluster:

 Delete the hosts in the source availability zone: